This post is part of a series about creating a Selenium WebDriver test framework.

 before_install option provides us with the ability to run raw scripting commands to customize our build environment even further before our code is built.
 Each item under this option is run as a separate command, much like a script file:

 apt-get command is how packages are installed in Ubuntu.
 Most Linux distributions maintain huge libraries of software that can be installed with package managers, and Ubuntu is no exception.
-The ability to download, install and update software with a single command like this is one of the reasons why Linux is so popular with developers.
+The ability to download, install, and update software with a single command like this is one of the reasons Linux is so popular with developers.

 Before we install any additional packages, we use the

 update command to refresh the list of available packages.
-This ensures that we install the latest versions of any applications when we call
+This ensures we install the latest versions of any applications when we call

 apt-get later on: